 The descendants of the iPhone (opens in new tab) are good at multitasking, handling simple computing tasks and providing us media on the move (social and traditional).
 In exchange for that, they’re expensive, have a short battery and shelf life, and are relatively delicate.
 They’re also potentially problematic if you’re paying your employee’s bills.

 On the other side of the coin the name ‘dumb phone’ very much does the devices it encompasses a disservice.
-Dumb may be the opposite of smart, but what we really mean here are phones which are relatively inexpensive, can handle basic communications, may also include a camera and music player, can be relatively robust, and, in all likelihood, only need charging once a week.
+Dumb may be the opposite of smart, but what we really mean here are phones which are relatively inexpensive, can handle basic communications, may also include a camera and music player, can be relatively robust, and significantly, in many cases, only need charging once a week.

 Nokia may just be a brand name nowadays, but it is still one associated with quality.
 So if you’re just looking for a simple handset which can take calls, read (but not compose too many) texts, and even browse YouTube and Facebook, then this elegant and relatively up-to-date flip phone is a good choice.
 (That’s watch YouTube – the camera only takes stills).
 The main color screen is safely closed inside the flip shell when the phone’s out of use, but a good quality white on black 240x240 pixel display on the outside lets you know who is calling or just check the time and date.
 One lovely nod to feature sets from phones twenty years its senior is the inclusion of an FM radio, a more battery efficient way of getting music, news & entertainment than the average smartphone will offer you.(opens in new tab)